ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Maximise your online reach with a refreshed website, application, or digital campaign that fuels audience engagement and impact.
+      Maximise your online messaging with a refreshed website, application, or digital campaign that fuels audience engagement and impact.
     actions:
       - label: Learn More